 - Interpretation services were available for patients who did not have English as a first language.
-We saw notices in the reception areas, including in languages other than English, informing patients this service was available.
 Patients were also told about multi-lingual staff who might be able to support them.
-Information leaflets were available in easy read formats, to help patients be involved in decisions about their care. - Staff communicated with people in a way that they could understand, for example, communication aids and easy read materials were available.
+Information leaflets could be requested in easy read formats to help patients be involved in decisions about their care. - Patient feedback received by the service showed patients felt listened to and supported by staff.
+Patients reported feeling at ease and cared for. - Staff communicated with people in a way that they could understand, for example, communication aids and easy read materials were available if required.